What to modify? Foundations of general relativity

 (D2): Matter fields obey their special-relativistic field equations in any local inertial frame (minimal coupling).

-D1 and D2 can also be recovered through extremalization of the Einstein-Hilbert Lagrangian density:
+D1 and D2 can also be recovered through extremalization of the Einstein-Hilbert action:

 Proof